Samuel Tai: Personal life

 Tai has always kept a clean-cut image.
 He has kept a low profile personal life even after having become a popular singer.
 Tai and his girlfriend got married in the United States after a decade-long relationship, the wedding being held at a Seattle church in 1988.
 In 1999, they welcomed the birth of their son Tai Zhen, also known as Henry.

 Tai is a devout Christian.
-Besides published many Gospel albums, he also involved in the gospel movie "Source of Love" performances.
-He played a troubled young man who had a stutter, and his acting is superb.
-Is worth mentioning that he wrote many gospel songs: "Source of love","Love is endless","I am special","Emptiness","This world is in countdown".
-These songs are very popular and often sung in churches.
+He's written popular gospel songs including: "Source of love","Love is endless","I am special","Emptiness","This world is in countdown".
+Besides publishing gospel albums, he is also involved in the gospel movie "Source of Love", playing a troubled young man who had a stutter.